Dongwei Jiang

 More About Me

 In my free time, I sometimes play Civ 6 or Hearthstone.
 I also run and go bouldering every other day - well, more like every three or four days, but who’s counting?
+I’ve noticed there’s something puzzle-like about all these activities—whether it’s planning civilizations, crafting the perfect deck, or figuring out a tricky climbing route—which probably explains why I enjoy them alongside my research work.

 Selected Publications